Student Wellbeing

 • These are prominently displayed in the classroom

-• At the start of the year, the norms need to be referred to regularly to ensure the students become familiar with them.
+• At the start of the year, the rules will be referred to regularly to ensure the students become familiar with them.

 • Consequences for not following the way students are expected to behave and these are made clear to students.